KelvinHoKaHim/aggregators/README.md

 ## Options

 The following options are provided for more flexibility
 - `--only_plot_aggregators` : If specified, the script will only plot graphs with the specified aggregators.
-If not specified, the script will plot for every aggregators contained within `results`
+If not specified, the script will plot for every aggregator contained within `results`

-- `--only_plot_seeds` : If specified, the script will only plot graphs with the specified aggregators.
-If not specified, the script will plot for every seeds contained within `results`
+- `--only_plot_seeds` : If specified, the script will only plot graphs with the specified seeds.
+If not specified, the script will plot for every seed contained within `results`

 - `--format` : Format of image files.
 Set the `"png"` by default